ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-how-use-allocation-keys-general-journals.md

 ---
-title: 'Use Allocation Keys in General Journals | Microsoft Docs'
+title: Use Allocation Keys in General Journals
-description: Learn how you can use allocation keys in journals.
+description: You can allocate an entry in a general journal to several different accounts when you post the journal.
 services: project-madeira
 documentationcenter: ''
 author: edupont04